dominant-strategies/quai-docusaurus/docs/participate/node/start-a-node.md

 This will start up your slice node with the slices specified in your `network.env`.

 Node operators should self-select the slice least latent to them, in order to minimize their uncle rate and maximize network bandwidth.
-Providing an initial suggestion for geographic organization will expidite the minimization of latency.
+Providing an initial suggestion for geographic organization will expedite the minimization of latency.

 ![Latency Map](/img/LatencyMap.jpg)